fmauz/react-native-esc-pos/README.md

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`

-- Add `import leesiongchan.reactnativeescpos.EscPosPackage;` to the imports at the top of the file
+- Add `import fmauz.reactnativeescpos.EscPosPackage;` to the imports at the top of the file
 - Add `new EscPosPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`:
    ```
    include ':react-native-esc-pos'
-   project(':react-native-esc-pos').projectDir = new File(rootProject.projectDir, 	'../node_modules/@leesiongchan/react-native-esc-pos/android')
+   project(':react-native-esc-pos').projectDir = new File(rootProject.projectDir, 	'../node_modules/@fmauz/react-native-esc-pos/android')
    ```
 3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
    ```